- Find a Trail

 You’ll find access to several historical sites along the trail, including Grant’s Farm, home to the 1850s four-room log cabin that the famed general and president built, as well as White Haven, another home owned by Grant and now operated by the National Park Service.
 While at White Haven, Grant approved construction of the Pacific Railroad (later known as the Missouri Pacific Railroad) through his property.
 Ground was broken for the railway in 1851, and it was billed at the time as “The First Railroad West of the Mississippi.”
 Grant’s Trail is built on the former Kirkwood-Carondelet Branch of the rail line.

-Starting from Orlando Gardens on the trail’s east end, wooded areas complemented by creek crossings create a delightful experience.
+On the east end, the trail connects to the River Des Peres Greenway Trail at River City Boulevard and parallels I-55.
+It crosses a bridge over Bayless Avenue, then turns away from the highway to a boardwalk over a wetland area and continues past open fields to the the Mysun Charitable Foundation Trailhead at Orlando Gardens.
+Continuing west from Orlando Gardens, wooded areas complemented by creek crossings create a delightful experience.
 After 1.3 miles, you’ll arrive at the former Trailnet office that sits trailside at 3900 Reavis Barracks Road.
 This community development organization, which took the lead in collaborating with local and state government entities to create the trail, invites you to stop at their trailside outdoor seating area, where you’ll also find restrooms and drinking water.

 Just over 4 miles later, Grant’s Farm, featuring an animal park and the Anheuser-Busch Clydesdale pastures, will come up on your left.
 Just beyond Grant’s Farm, consider stopping at Whitecliff Park with its wooded trails and other recreational facilities.
 To get there, turn left when the trail intersects Pardee Road; after only a tenth of a mile on this residential road, you’ll see the entrance sign for the park.